-- The lig127k experiments do not show such a focus of their intensification at depth, with the largest changes occurring in the top 500 m (Fig. 2b).
+- 175 averaged AMOC strength at depth (below 2000m, with the largest changes up to 1.0-1.2 Sv at 2500 m in the sub-tropics).
+The lig127k experiments do not show such a focus of their intensification at depth, with the largest changes occurring in the top 500 m (Fig. 2b).
 An overall stronger AMOC in the lig127k is confined at the low-mid latitudes, as the AMOC strength becomes weaker in the sub-polar and polar regions (north of 55°N).
-Since the midHolocene and lig127k ensembles contain some different models, we additionally analyse the pattern of AMOC changes between the midHolocene and lig127k only using the models which have AMOC data in both of the periods (8 models in total).
-This demonstrates that the different increases in shallow (lig127ktop 1000 m at low-mid latitudes) (lig127k, Fig. 2b) and deep (midHolocenebelow 2000 m at 0-60°N) (midHolocene, Fig. 2a) branches are not an artefact of the additional models (Fig. 2c). - In all, although slightly larger changes in maximum AMOC are seen in lig127k than that in midHolocene, the maximum AMOC changes based on the ensemble mean during the past interglacials never exceed 1.5 Sv.
+Since the midHolocene and lig127k ensembles contain some different models, we additionally analyse the pattern of AMOC changes between the midHolocene and lig127k only using - 180 the models which have AMOC data in both of the periods (8 models in total).
+This demonstrates that the different increases in shallow (top 1000 m at low-mid latitudes) (lig127k, Fig. 2b) and deep (below 2000 m at 0-60°N) (midHolocene, Fig. 2a) branches are not an artefact of the additional models (Fig. 2c).

+In all, although slightly larger changes in maximum AMOC are seen in lig127k than that in midHolocene, the maximum AMOC changes based on the ensemble mean during the past interglacials never exceed 1.5 Sv.
 This is definitely less than 10% of the respective piControl maximum strength, and generally less than 5%.
 There are some regions (such as at depth in the midHolocene) that show greater proportional signals.
-However as with the AMOC strength, there are differences in the intensities of the AMOC pattern between individual models, but considering creating ensembles means of the percentage - 220 changes instead does not robustly alter our conclusions (not shown).
+However as with the AMOC strength, there are differences in the intensities of the AMOC pattern between individual models, but considering creating ensembles means of the percentage changes instead does not robustly alter our conclusions (not shown).